SciKit-Surgery/scikit-surgerybard/doc/02_1_Calibrate_Your_Camera.rst

   features on your physical object and the features detected in the images.

-See `Camera calibration with OpenCV`_ for a more complete explanation of camera calibration and the physics of a pin hole camera.
+See `Camera calibration with OpenCV`_ for a more complete explanation of camera calibration and the mathematics of a pin hole camera.

 Get hold of a suitably sized calibration chessboard.
 The should be one in the data directory (e.g. data/calibrationGrids/calibrationgrid-6mm.pdf),